 Effective communication is extremely important to a successful safety committee meeting.
 The most basic communication theory talks about the requirement for both a sender and a receiver in the communication process.

 The characteristics of the sender and receiver may be quite different.
-During the safety committee meeting, at any given instant, the process basically involves two people communicating on two levels: content and relationship.
+However, during the safety committee meeting, at any given instant, the process basically involves people sending communication messages on two basic levels: the content and relationship levels.
 Let's take a look.

 The Two-Level Theory of communications states that, in any communications process, messages are sent and received on two levels.